 - Does the article of clothing comfortably fit?

 If the answer to all of those questions is yes, place the item in the keep pile.
 If the answer to one or more of those questions is no, it’s time to donate.
+Of course, the items that are no longer in good condition should be tossed instead of donated depending on the severity of the damage.

-Step three: Donate or sell everything in the donation pile.
+Step Three | Donate (or sell) everything in the donation pile.

 - Keep a spring clothing rack separate from your usual wardrobe.